nesquena/rabl/README.md

 If you are using **Rails 2.X, Rails 3.X or Padrino**, RABL works without configuration.

-**Important:** With Padrino, be sure that **the rabl gem is listed after the padrino gem in your Gemfile**, otherwise Rabl will not register as a template engine.
+**Important:** With Padrino, be sure that **the rabl gem is listed after the padrino gem in your Gemfile**, otherwise Rabl will not register properly as a template engine.

 With Sinatra, or any other tilt-based framework, simply register: